anyone-protocol/sbws/docs/source/glossary.rst

    destination
-        The term used by ``sbws`` to refer to a Web server where the :term:`scanner` request files to perform the bandwith measurements.
+        The term used by ``sbws`` to refer to a Web server where the :term:`scanner` request files to perform the bandwidth measurements.

 .. [#] https://metrics.torproject.org/glossary.html